 portion of Pennsylvania, into the eastern half of

 Ohio, and through West Virginia.
+In Pennsylvania,

 the formation extends from the Appalachian plateau